MuhammadAbdullah-10/AI_in_psychiatric_care/README.md

 ## Contact

-For questions or collaboration, open an issue or contact Abdullah Aamir at [p229371@pwr.nu.edu.pk](mailto:p229371@pwr.nu.edu.pk).
+For questions or collaboration, open an issue or contact Muhammad Abdullah at [p229371@pwr.nu.edu.pk](mailto:p229371@pwr.nu.edu.pk).